 ”I’m not—” Alden started, but she interrupted him.

 ”Come on, we can do better than this hole in the wall.”
-She took his arm in a gloved hand and starting pulling him down the street.
+She took his arm in a gloved hand and started pulling him down the street.
 Alden dug his heels into the road and managed to hold his place.

 He summoned up whatever courage he could muster.
 “I need to get to the university.”

 She looked at him curiously.
 “New student?
 In May?
 Everybody’s already gone home for summer.”

 ”Oookay, fine.
 It’s like four blocks that way.”
 She pointed back toward the train station.
 Alden glanced down the street back the way he’d come.

 ”But, at the train station, they said to go west.”

 She cocked her head slightly.
 “Yeah, west is that way.
 Towards the sun.”
 Her brow creased slightly.
 “You okay?”